Xiaohui9607/mmvp/README.md

         --pretrained_model path-to-checkpoint \ # filepath of a pretrained model to initialize from --sequence_length 10 \ # sequence length + context frames
-        --context_frames 4 \ # the number of ground truth frames to pass in at start --model CDNA \ # model architecture to use - CDNA, DNA, or STP --num_masks 10 \ # number of masks, usually 1 for DNA, 10 for CDNA, STN
+        --context_frames 4 \ # the number of ground truth frames to pass in at start --model CDNA \ # model architecture to use - CDNA | DNA | STP
+        --num_masks 10 \ # number of masks, usually 1 for DNA, 10 for CDNA, STP
         --device cuda  \ # device cuda | cpu
         --dna_kern_size 5 \ # CDNA_KERN_SIZE
         --haptic_layer 16 \ # HAPTIC_LAYER